In this guide

 While it’s undoubtedly the case that there has been too much focus on super balances and too little on retirement income, balances do matter.

-Returns were better than expected in the year to June 2023.
-According to SuperRatings, the median Balanced pension fund (60–76% growth assets) and the median Capital Stable pension fund (20–40% growth assets) returned 9.8% and 5.1% respectively.
+Returns were better than expected in the year to June 2024, with the median Balanced pension fund (60–76% growth assets) up almost 10%.

 In difficult years it’s worth remembering that super is a long-term investment, even in retirement phase.
-In the 10 years to June 2023, the median Balanced and Capital Stable option returned 8.3% and 5.1% per year on average.
+In the ten years to June 2024, the median Balanced pension option returned close to 8% per year on average.

 Lump sum vs pension payments

-SuperRatings’ survey found that 59.4% of members elected to receive a lump sum benefit as at July 2023, compared with 40.6% who started a super pension.
-Even so, this is a significant improvement on the figures of 71% and 29% respectively only two years earlier.
+SuperRatings’ survey found 60% of members elected to receive a lump sum benefit as at July 2024, compared with 40% who started a super pension.
+This is a significant improvement on the figures of 71% and 29% respectively only three years earlier.

-The proportion of retirees opting to withdraw their super as a pension should continue to increase over time, as many of today’s retirees have not had the benefit of compulsory employer-paid super for their entire working lives.
-Better retirement income products could also help.
+The proportion of retirees opting to withdraw their super as a pension should continue to increase as balances rise, as many of today’s retirees have not had the benefit of compulsory employer-paid super for their entire working lives.
+Better retirement income products and services for retiring members should also help.

 Lowen says funds have a complex task in educating and guiding members through their retirement.
-“Regulatory certainty around what advice can be given will be required before funds can fully support members.
-This is getting closer with the outcomes of the Quality of Advice Review now released but will still take more time.”
+“Regulatory certainty around what advice can be given will be required before funds can fully support members.”
+This is getting closer as the government’s Advice through Superannuation proposed legislation moves through the consultation process.

 While pension account starting balances are on the rise, it’s important not to become complacent.
 When your financial resources in retirement are finite, every dollar counts.
 One factor that can be a potential drag on returns is fees.

-The good news is that median fees have been falling a bit, but there is still a big gap between the highest and lowest fees on the market.
+The good news is that median fees have fallen a bit, but there is still a big gap between the highest and lowest fees on the market.

 ---|---|---|---|---|---|

-*Fees used in the analysis are as at 25 July 2023 using most recent data available to SuperRatings at the time of preparation.
-Fees include percentage-based administration fees, member fees, investment management fees (incl. performance-based fees), transaction fees and costs, and taxes but exclude any applicable employer rebates.
+*Fees used in the analysis are as at 31 March 2025 using most recent data available to SuperRatings at the time of preparation.
+Fees include percentage-based administration fees, member fees, investment management fees (including performance-based fees), transaction fees and costs, and taxes but exclude any applicable employer rebates.

-As you can see, the most expensive funds charge $3,128 or more compared to $1,841 or less for the least expensive funds in the market, a difference of $1,287.
+As you can see, the most expensive funds charge $1,614 or more compared to $877 or less for the least expensive funds in the market, a difference of $737.
+Lowen says there has been a small decrease in fees overall, mostly due to lower transaction costs.

 The bottom line